Callme-Ishmael/MPhys/README.md

 This clearly shows that the partial width is not the Standard Model one but rather depends explicitly on the CP-even and CP-odd couplings coupbeven and coupbodd.
 Herwig, in turn, uses this formula directly to compute the decay probabilities.
 That explains the branching ratio skewness we've observed: the UFO model itself modifies the decay widths.

 To cross-check, we referred to the PDG’s standard decay width formulas for the Higgs boson, which can be found at [Cross-Section Formulae — PDG 2019](https://pdg.lbl.gov/2019/reviews/rpp2018-rev-cross-section-formulae.pdf).
-Comparing those to Christoph’s expressions confirms that the model modifies the b b̄ width in a non-trivial way depending on the couplings.
+Comparing those to Christoph’s expressions confirms that the model modifies the bb̄ width in a non-trivial way depending on the couplings.

 In conclusion, Herwig applies automatic decays using whatever is defined in the UFO’s decay structure, while MadGraph requires explicit instructions and does not alter decay widths unless configured to.
 The discrepancy in branching ratios is therefore not a bug but a consequence of how the UFO model was constructed and interpreted by Herwig.